Kinjutsu00/Bicolor_Towers_Of_Hanoi/README.md

 	1) Only one disk can be moved at any time.

 	2) At no time can a larger disk be placed on a smaller disk.
-Same size diskscan be placed over one another.
+Same size disks can be placed over one another.